Skip to product information

 This symbolic gesture resonates with the spirit of the tea ceremony, which is to "calm the mind in the midst of everyday life."
 Onishi Rakusai has encapsulated this profound meaning in a humorous design, elevating it into a tool that blends naturally into the modern tea ceremony.

-The figure of a small demon bending over to support a kettle lid is humorous, but it also contains a prayer for protection from evil and peace.
-If you place it at a tea ceremony, your guests will smile and think about the demon's teaching that "earthly desires are enlightenment."
-Onishi Rakusai's demon lid rest is a masterpiece that is both practical and artistic, fulfilling both the ideals of wabi and playfulness.
+The image of the little demon bending over to support the kettle lid is humorous, yet embodies a prayer for protection from evil and peace.
+Placing it at a tea ceremony will bring a smile to the guests' faces as they contemplate the demon's teaching that "earthly desires are enlightenment."
+Onishi Rakusai's demon lid rest is a masterpiece that is both practical and artistic, embodying both wabi (traditional Japanese aesthetic) and playfulness.

 A conversation with Rakusai Onishi